Cardinal-Cryptography/aleph-node/README.md

 ### Running

-#### Connect to Aleph Zero Mainnet

-You can connect to global Aleph Zero Mainnet network by running `aleph-node --chain=mainnet`.

 #### Connect to Aleph Zero Testnet

 You can connect to global Aleph Zero Testnet network by running `aleph-node --chain=testnet`.